-Inside Le Petit Cafe, you’ll find two or three places to sit along with a walk-up bar to place your order.
+Inside Le Petit Cafe, you’ll find two or three places to sit and a walk-up bar to place your order.
 Thankfully, there are plenty of places to sit next door at Voyageur’s Lounge.
 Or you could walk outside and find a spot somewhere around the resort.

 Here is the part you’ve probably been waiting to see.
 Le Desserts.
 Only say it in French.

-It is rare I find a counter of desserts where everything looks appealing.
+I rarely find a counter of desserts where everything looks appealing.

 Those Bouchon brownies under the dome are next on my list.